-This coastal town is best known for its lovely beaches and the palm tree fringed coast, but it is also one of the sport fishing highlights of Peru, with Black Marlin and Striped Marlin among the large impressive fish that can be caught in these tropical waters.
+This coastal town is best known for its lovely beaches and the palm tree-fringed coast, but it is also one of the sport fishing highlights of Peru.
+Black Marlin and Striped Marlin are among the large impressive fish that can be caught in these tropical waters.

 San Martin de Los Andes, Argentina

-As the name suggests, this is a destination located in the Andes and is a great fly fishing destination with some peaceful waters and an excellent trout population that makes it a very good spot to fish.
+As the name suggests, this is a destination located in the Andes and is a great fly fishing spot with some peaceful waters and an excellent trout population.

 Parana River, Paraguay

-There are several different parts of the Parana that are great for sport fishing, and the most attractive fish for those fishing the river is the Dorado, which is a species that grows up to around forty pounds, and is famous for its golden scales and for really putting up a fight as it is brought in.
+There are several different parts of the Parana that are great for sport fishing.
+The most attractive fish is the Dorado, which is a species that grows up to around 40 pounds and is famous for its golden scales and for really putting up a fight as it is brought in.